iamnoah/writeCapture/README.md

      writeCapture.proxyGetElementById = true;
      // or for the jQuery plugin:
      jQuery.writeCapture.proxyGetElementById = true;
+     // or per call
+     writeCapture.sanitize(theHtml,{proxyGetElementById:true});
+     $(something).writeCapture().html(theHtml,{proxyGetElementById:true});

 Enabling the hack will proxy `document.getElementById` and return a temporary element if no element with that id exists.
 Once the script's HTML has been written, the contents of the temporary element are appended to the real element.

-Obviously it would be easy to construct a script that still failed with this hack enabled however, it will help in some cases.
+### writeOnGetElementById ###

+For some scripts, the proxy approach will fail.
+For example, a script that tries to access the parentNode property will fail because the proxy node has no parent.
+In these extreme cases, `writeOnGetElementById` can help, although it has it's own set of problems and should only be used a last resort.
+It is enabled and disabled in the same way as `proxyGetElementById`:

+    writeCapture.writeOnGetElementById = true;

-### Mock iframes ###
+### Implementation - Mock iframes ###

 Some scripts even go so far as to create iframes using DOM manipulation and then write to them using `document.write`.
 Ironically, these writes are